Obituary April 2016

 A stalwart of IORMA, Barbara worked tirelessly to drive membership, produce events and champion our causes in consumer commerce, innovation and the globalisation of the consumer commerce industry.

-Barbara is greatly missed by all her IORMA colleagues, associates and board members; she will be remembered at a forthcoming memorial service to be held during May in London.
+Barbara is greatly missed by all her IORMA colleagues, associates and board members; she was remembered at a memorial service held during May in London.

 IORMA has formed a strong Executive Board and Advisory Board comprising of the following Members :